awsdocs/amazon-application-discovery-user-guide/doc_source/discovery-import.md

 ------

 After creating your import task, you can perform additional actions to help manage and track your data migration\.
 For example, you can download an archive of failed records for a specific request\.
-For information on using the failed records archive to resolve import issues, see [Troubleshooting Failed Import Records](troubleshooting.md#troubleshooting-import-failed-records)\.
+For information on using the failed records archive to resolve import issues, see [Troubleshooting failed import records](troubleshooting.md#troubleshooting-import-failed-records)\.